Hungary Roma restaurant eases prejudice through food

 Orsos started a blog, invited a select group of friends and known foodies for a first lunch, and put the word out in the media.
 He said he would throw dinners every time the place, a converted youth centre with a small kitchen and a few tables and bookshelves, was booked full.

-The idea took off faster than anyone had expected, least of all the organizers.
+The idea took off faster than anyone had expected, least of all the organisers.

 Romani Platni's weekly dinners are booked full a month in advance, and the dinners have been so successful that Orsos has begun to entertain the idea of keeping it open every day.